-3.1 Zyxel Device Single LED
+3.2 Zyxel Device Models With Single LEDs

-The LED of the Zyxel Device can be controlled by using the suppression feature such that the LEDs stay lit (ON) or OFF after the Zyxel Device is ready.
-Refer to Chapter 19 on page 184 for the LED Suppression and Locator menus in standalone mode.
+The LEDs of some Zyxel Device models can be controlled by using the suppression feature such that the LEDs stay lit (ON) or OFF after the Zyxel Device is ready.
+Some Zyxel Device models also has Locator LED which allows you to see the actual location of the Zyxel Device among several devices in the network.
+See Section 1.2 on page 13 to check which models support these features.
+Refer to Chapter 20 on page 222 for the LED Suppression and Locator menus in standalone mode.